UXDProtocol/uxd-program/README.md

 It currently sits at:

 <!-- ### Solana -->
-- mainnet-beta `UXD8m9cvwk4RcSxnX2HZ9VudQCEeDH6fRnB4CAP57Dr`
+- mainnet-beta `UXD8m9cvwk4RcSxnX2HZ9VudQCEeDH6fRnB4CAP57Dr` (v2.2.0)
 - devnet `882VXWftqQ9wsVq99SJqBVsz6tVeBt63jKE9XiwEHDeN` (Public version for front end)
-- devnet `AyEU8xdZGokmgRbeahLBhg4L1LbyRXUFQ2qcNkSRyAeH` (Used by CI, this address should be update accordingly in ci files)
+- devnet `CV7cWGP9gYkVBBEmyRLpp5kw9KPpJvUkwPVdtSH9Fen8` (Used by CI, this address should be update accordingly in ci files)

+## Known shortcomings

+### Rebalancing (lite for now)

+Current rebalancing is a bit convoluted, but we are limited computing wise and # of input account wise, as it needs to be an atomic instruction.
+Later on it won't requires any external input (except to pay for fees in order to keep the system closed).

+### Slippage and limit price

+Currently we only take the slippage as parameter, and we execute at market price +/- slippage at the time of execution of the instruction.
+This can be fixed easily and is planned, but other items were prioritized, will probably make it in a next minor release right after v3.0.0)

 ## Running tests